SarahMcN25/numpy-random/README.md

 ### Binder

-Mybinder is an online service where you share a notebook in a dynamic and interactive form.
+Mybinder is an online service where you can share a notebook in a dynamic and interactive form.

 You can view this notebook on mybinder by clicking on the following badge: